 Still in Cosenza after 3 weeks of officials telling me I can only stay on a Schengen 90-day visa as this is on what I entered Italy.
-I was also advised that as my father obtained his Australian Citizenship before I was born, my parents were Australian when I was born – “il sangue” (blood) means nothing.
+I’m also advised that as my father obtained his Australian Citizenship before I was born, my parents were Australian at the time of my birth – “il sangue” (blood) means nothing.

-Regardless of the fact that the Questura’s online information states that I can apply through my grandparents, I was advised by the Senior Officer in the Questura that it is impossible: “you cannot jump a generation”.
+The Questura’s online information states that I can apply through my grandparents, but I’m advised by the Senior Officer in the Questura that it’s impossible: “you cannot jump a generation”.

 More importantly, each bureaucratic office has its own system and paperwork they require, regardless of what is on any official website.
 Rules are invented on any given day and at the whim of who is delivering the message – nothing is concrete and everything is like shifting sands.

-Officials explained that both my older sisters would not have a problem applying for Citizenship as “they were born to Italian parents, but as my brother and I were born to Australian parents, it was not possible for us”; bizarre isn’t it?
+Officials explain that both my older sisters would not have a problem applying for Citizenship as “they were born to Italian parents, but as my brother and I were born to Australian parents, it’s not possible for us” – bizarre isn’t it?

-The only way I can obtain Citizenship is if I live in Italy for 3 years and then I can apply: “from a former Italian parent”; otherwise, this would be 10 years for all non-EU Citizens.
+The only way I can obtain Citizenship is if I live in Italy for 3 years and then apply: “from a former Italian parent”, otherwise this would be 10 years for all non-EU Citizens.

-Reluctantly, I now need to fly back to Australia for an interview to apply for a 1-year visa with the intent of residency.
-When I return to Italy I still need to apply within 8 days, for permission to stay on the grounds of residency, which grants me 5 years here – I think, but who knows?
+Reluctantly, I now need to fly back to Australia for an interview to apply for a 1-year visa.
+When I return to Italy, I need to apply within 8 days for permission to stay.

-It appears that the email I received from the Italian Consulate in Canberra stating my father was Italian at the time of my birth was incorrect.
-I phoned this same person last week and basically he had made a mistake but did not want to admit to the error.
+It appears that the email I received from the Italian Consulate in Canberra stating that my father was Italian at the time of my birth is incorrect.
+After speaking with this same person last week, basically he had made a mistake but did not want to admit to the error.
 This email was my proof to return to Italy in the first instance and apply.

 Leaving Italy again

-With a flight now booked for Brisbane in September, I have a lot of appointments and work to do in Australia, before flying back to Italy in October, this time from Sydney.
+With a flight now booked for Brisbane in September, I have a lot of appointments and work to do in Australia before flying back to Italy in October.

-Several days of organising many emails to the Italian Consulate in Brisbane, for the year-long Residency Visa as even what is on the online information for Australia is not entirely true in reality.
+Several days of organising many emails to the Italian Consulate in Brisbane, for the visa as even what is on the online information for Australia is not entirely true in reality.

-I also need to have 15 months left on my passport to obtain this Residency Visa.
-But of course, I only have 13 months, so I need to also apply for an express passport at a higher cost (AUD$381 instead of AUD$250) before I can apply for my Residency visa.
+I also require 15 months left on my passport to obtain the visa.
+But of course, I only have 13 months, so need to also apply for an express passport at a much higher cost before I can apply for my visa.
 The visa takes 15 working days.
-So, I am leaving enough contingency (hopefully) to deal with all the officials in Australia…wish me luck.
+So, I’m leaving enough contingency (hopefully) to deal with all the officials in Australia…wish me luck.

 Last day in Cosenza

-Following a lovely cooked dinner by our wonderful hosts and friends, the day finally came to say…ciao, ciao.
+Following a lovely cooked dinner by our wonderful hosts and friends, the day is finally here to say…ciao, ciao.

-We were kindly driven to Paola, which is about an hour away by car, said our goodbye’s, and now on the very comfortable Trenitalia (€15 one-way) to Roma Termini.
+The drive to Paola station is about an hour away.
+We say our goodbye’s, and now on the very comfortable Trenitalia (€15 one-way) to Roma Termini train station.

-As it is Saturday and only one fast 3-hour train leaves early in the morning, booked the slower 11:11hrs 5-hour journey, which should arrive at 15:34hrs.
-This train is already full after 20 minutes!
+As it’s Saturday and only one fast 3-hour train leaves too early in the morning, we’re on the slower 11:11hrs 5-hour journey, which arrives at 15:34hrs.
+This train is already full after only 20 minutes.

-A pleasant trip following the coastline north for part of the way – very picturesque.
+A pleasant picturesque trip following the coastline north for part of the way.

 Passengers and seat numbers